StefanPesic/Battleport/README.md

 The following features are in it:
  - Shoot cannons
  - Move boats
- - Get points when a ship is down
+ - Points increase when a ship is down
+ - Sprites

 ![Screenshot](https://github.com/StefanPesic/Battleport/blob/master/BattlePort.png)